-I have spent a considerable amount of time watching many sessions, and I can say is that the quality of the content is good.
-The PM PrepCast explains all the content of the PMBOK Guide in simple language.
+I watched many of the sessions, and I found their quality was good.
+PM PrepCast explains the entire PMBOK Guide in simple language.

 Pro #2: Student Workbook

-This was my favorite component of the course.
+This was my favorite part of the course.

-The workbook describes the course content and how to use it properly.
-It provides you with short notes on important concepts from each knowledge area.
-I found it extremely useful.
+The workbook describes the course content and how to use it.
+It provides you with short notes on important concepts, which I found useful.

-I suggest you keep this workbook handy with you and use it during your review.
+I suggest you keep this workbook handy and use it during your review.

 Pro #2: Access Mode

-After watching all the sessions you can attempt an online quiz and get your 35 contact hours certificate.
+After watching the sessions, you can attempt the quiz and get your 35 contact hours certificate.
 This quiz has 25 questions and you can attempt it an unlimited number of times.

-Keep in mind that you will have to wait for two weeks after joining the course to attempt this test.
-This condition is imposed so you can watch the complete course before attempting the test.
+Keep in mind that you have to wait for two weeks after joining the course to attempt this test.
+This condition is imposed so you can watch all the sessions beforehand.

 Pro #3: Access Duration

-If you buy this course within six months of a new version of the PMBOK guide, you will get a free upgrade.
+You will have access to this course until a new version of the PMBOK Guide arrives and the course is updated.
+If you buy this course within six months of a new version of the PMBOK guide arrive, you will get a free upgrade.

-This access duration should be more than enough for you to complete the course and pass your PMP exam.
+This should be more than enough time for you to complete the course and pass your PMP exam.

-And although you do not have access to this course forever, you can download all the content and retain access to the material.
+Although you do not have access to this course forever, you can download the content and use it forever.

 Pro #4: Refund Policy

 This program comes with a 90-day refund policy.
-If you do not like the course or if it does not meet your expectations, you can ask for a refund, provided you did not attempt the final test.
+If you dislike the course or if it does not meet your expectations, you can ask for a refund, provided you have not attempted the final test.

 Pro #5: Technical Support

-I have been an affiliate of the PM PrepCast for more than five years and throughout this time their support has been great.
+I have been an affiliate of PM PrepCast for over nine years.
+I have never had an issue, and their support has been great.

-They have always been proactive in solving issues and I have never needed to contact them.
-They were always the ones who informed me about any issues and rectified them.
+They have always been proactive in solving problems and I rarely need to contact them.

-I have also contacted Mr. Fichtner and he responded to me quickly.
+A few times I contacted Mr. Fichtner, and he responded quickly.

 Pro #6: Training Cost